Table of Contents

 Understanding the effectiveness of employee onboarding isn’t rocket science.
 To get a better understanding of how well your strategy is working, collect two types of data:

 - Data based on quantity: It is numerical information that can be measured and tracked.
-These statistics will give you insight into retention rates, productivity, and training completed.
+These statistics will give you some insight into retention rates, productivity, and training completed.

 - Data based on quality: This information is gathered by conducting interviews, surveys, and other research methods.
 Open-ended questions on employee onboarding surveys asking employees to share their thoughts and feelings will help you understand the qualitative aspects of onboarding.